 - Cardiovascular diseases.
-Growing up eating foods high in fat, sugar, and salt can increase the risk for high cholesterol, high blood pressure, and atherosclerosis as an adult.1
+Growing up eating foods high in fat, sugar, and salt can increase the risk for high cholesterol, high blood pressure, and atherosclerosis as an adult.footnote 1

-- Certain breathing problems, such as asthma in overweight children.1
+- Certain breathing problems, such as asthma in children who are overweight.footnote 1

-Complications of being overweight include liver problems, problems with hip development (slipped capital femoral epiphysis) or bone growth in the legs, gallstones, early puberty, and polycystic ovary syndrome.1
+Complications of being overweight include liver problems, problems with hip development (slipped capital femoral epiphysis) or bone growth in the legs, gallstones, early puberty, and polycystic ovary syndrome.footnote 1

 Your child's doctor regularly screens for signs of these health problems.
 If your child needs treatment, work with your child's doctor to ensure that your child is getting the best medical care possible, both at home and at medical checkups.
 Keep your child's relationship with food separate from his or her medical condition.
 And guide your child's eating with healthy food choices.
 Avoid putting your child on a weight-gain or weight-loss diet.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Rhonda O'Brien, MS, RD, CDE - Certified Diabetes Educator